jansen07/jansen07.github.io/_posts/2018-09-21-Manila-Mulesoft-Meetup-2-Experience.md

 <br>
 In this blog I will share to you my experiences on the event happened at WhiteSky Labs last September 20,2018
 <br>
 Last night(September 20) was a great experience.
 We learned a lot on what's new on Mule 4 and their advantages.
-The attendees share their ideas on advantages on using mule 4 and what are the breaking changes that you have to watchout for.
+The attendees shared their ideas on advantages on using mule 4 and what are the breaking changes that you have to watchout for.
 <div class="row">
 <div class="col m6 s12">
 <div class="card hoverable">